toutpt/plone.app.s5slideshow/README.rst

 Introduction
 ============

-This product may contain traces of nuts.
+This addon integrate s5 to Plone.